Leica M9 vs Panasonic GH4

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Panasonic Lumix DMC-GH4 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M9 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras, as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the M9 and GH4 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Is the Leica M9 better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.